Huawei unveils Mate 30 series with no mention of Google

 Cameras

-The Mate 30 has a 16-megapixel (f/2.2 aperture, 17mm) primary camera that ranges up to 204800 ISO, and an upgraded ultra-wide sensor that comes in at 40 megapixels (f/1.8 aperture, 27mm).
-They complement 8-megapixel telephoto sensor (with f/2.4 aperture, 80mm) capable of three times optical zoom and 30 times digital zoom.
+The Mate 30 has a 16-megapixel (f/2.2 aperture, 17mm) primary camera that ranges up to 204800 ISO and an upgraded ultra-wide sensor that comes in at 40 megapixels (f/1.8 aperture, 27mm).
+They complement 8-megapixel telephoto sensor (with f/2.4 aperture, 80mm) capable of up to three times optical zoom and 30 times digital zoom.

 Huawei’s SuperSpectrum tech, which made its debut with the P30 and P30 Pro, is present and accounted for here.
-Basically, it replaces the green filter in the standard red, green, and blue color Bayer filter mosaic atop most photosensor grids with yellow, ostensibly enabling the Mate 30 series’ cameras to take in as much as 40% more light than conventional photosensors.
-That’s owing to yellow’s wider wavelength, with is about 600 nanometers compared with green’s 550.
+Basically, it replaces the green filter in the standard red, green, and blue color Bayer filter mosaic atop most photosensor grids with yellow, ostensibly enabling the Mate 30 series phones’ cameras to take in as much as 40% more light than conventional photosensors.
+That’s owing to yellow’s wider wavelength, which is about 600 nanometers compared with green’s 550.

 One of the Mate 30 Pro’s headlining photography features is a super slow-motion video recording mode that captures clips at 7,680 frames per second, a ludicrous eight times slower than rival devices from Samsung, Sony, and others.
 It’s a software-enhanced version of the Mate 30 Pro’s 960 frames per second recording mode, and Huawei says it employs a wealth of computational techniques to ensure recordings appear just as smooth as they would if they were shot at a sensor-native speed.